 The day’s search for work had proved hopeless.
 There was nothing to do but tramp the streets or sit and brood, no money to buy amusement for the empty hours…

 The recreation room, however, could be called pleasant compared to the “bull pen,” a dark, damp, dismal place located in the basement.
-Littered with cigarette butts, wads of chewing tobacco, crusts of bread, and discarded clothing, it had no furniture except some backless benches.
+Littered with cigarette butts, wads of chewing tobacco, and discarded clothing, it had no furniture except some backless benches.
 Here was where men could escape supervision, where they could smoke, spit on the floor, drink, or sleep off a hangover.
 It was also where men were sent to be punished, if, say, they had failed to show up for fumigation that night, or if they had returned to the shelter intoxicated.
 During the day, the bull pen was frequently occupied by fifty or a hundred men dozing on the benches or the floor because they had been unable to sleep the previous night.
 “The great majority of them,” reported an investigator, “do not appear to be sleeping off a drunk, but rather merely so weary in body and in spirit that the oblivion of sleep offers them a haven.”

 In addition to medical care, clients were offered miscellaneous personal services for free, such as barber service, shoe repair, and tailor service.
 Unfortunately, they were never adequate to meet the needs of the majority, especially since the staff had privileged access to them.
 The shoe repair service, for example, must have been constantly overcrowded, because the shoes that the men were supplied with were of low quality, causing blisters and infections.
 Clothing, too, was of “extremely poor quality,” to quote the Director of the Clearing House for Men, even after a Central Clothing Depot had been set up in May 1932.
 Prior to this, the clothing issued by the various shelters had been ill-fitting; the establishment of a central depot at least helped address this problem.
 But even then, clothing appropriations amounted to a dollar per year for each man—$50,000 for 50,000 men during the year 1931–32.
 What this meant concretely was described in 1934: